-Using ginger to treat rheumatoid arthritis
+Using Ginger for rheumatoid arthritis

 Ginger is a well-tolerated herbal remedy for pain relief with minor side effects.
 Using ginger for rheumatoid arthritis appears to work as a natural treatment due to its anti-inflammatory properties.

 A study published in Pharmacology discovered that a small amount of ginger oil administered to rats for a month showed significant improvements in paw and joint swelling associated with severe arthritis.

-A study published in Prostaglandins, Leukotrienes and Essential Fatty Acids found that ginger may be useful in reducing inflammation, cholesterol, and the formation of blood clots.
+A study published in Prostaglandins, Leukotrienes, and Essential Fatty Acids found that ginger may be useful in reducing inflammation, cholesterol, and the formation of blood clots.

-The antioxidant, anti-inflammatory, and analgesic effects of compounds present in ginger can reduce the severity of rheumatoid arthritis and consequently its complications.
+The antioxidant, anti-inflammatory, and analgesic effects of compounds present in ginger may reduce the severity of rheumatoid arthritis and its complications.

 Other benefits of ginger